ropensci/statistical-software-review-book/templates/request.md

 Hi, this is [EDITOR].
 [FRIENDLY BANTER].
 I'm writing to ask if you would be willing to review a statistical package for rOpenSci.
 As you probably know, rOpenSci conducts peer review of R packages contributed to our collection in a manner similar to journals, including explicitly statistical packages.

 The package, [PACKAGE] by [AUTHOR(S)], does [FUNCTION].
 You can find it on GitHub here: [REPO LINK].
-We conduct our open review process via GitHub as well, here: [ONBOARDING ISSUE].
+We conduct our open review process via GitHub as well, here: [SOFTWARE-REVIEW ISSUE].
 In that GitHub discussion thread you will find the results of automated package checks, and summaries of package code structure, as well.

-If you accept, note that we ask reviewers to complete reviews in three weeks.
-(We’ve found it takes a similar amount of time to review a package as an academic paper.)
+If you accept, note that while we generally ask reviewers to complete reviews in three weeks, this program is still in pilot mode, and review times for statistical software are flexible.
+We're also eager to hear feedback from reviewers on the general process.

-Our [reviewers guide] details what we look for in a review of a statistical package.
-We provide a reviewer [template] for you to use.
-Our standards for statistical packages are detailed in our [authors guide] - note this package falls under the [CATEGORY] category - this determines which standards are applicable.
-Note that our automated checks include a report of how authors have complied with our standards by annotating their code, we hope this will aid your review.
+Our guidance for reviewing statistical packages at https://stats-devguide.ropensci.org/pkgreview.html.
+Our standards for statistical packages are detailed at https://stats-devguide.ropensci.org/standards.html.
+Note that packages must comply with both the general standards, and at least one specific category of statistical standards.
+This package falls under the [CATEGORY] category.
+The automated checks in the GitHub issue thread include a link to a report of how authors have complied with our standards by annotating their code, we hope this will aid your review.
+There's a template for reviewers at the end of the reviewers' guide (https://stats-devguide.ropensci.org/pkgreview.html).

 Please make sure you do not have a [conflict of interest](https://devguide.ropensci.org/policies.html#coi) preventing you from reviewing this package.
 If you have questions or feedback, feel free to ask me or post to the [rOpenSci forum].